-- any individual engaged by the agency to provide services to children including volunteers
+- any individual engaged by the agency to provide services to children including volunteers; and

 What level of knowledge do we have to have of the reportable conduct?

 Any information that you have received which gives you reason to believe that reportable conduct by an employee of the agency has occurred is sufficient to create an obligation to report the information

 What do we have to notify the Ombudsman of?

 The head of the agency must notify the Ombudsman of: